 2. Plinth Level

 Plinth level or Plinth is the offset created between ground level and superstructure of the ding.
 It is made by constructing a brick wall from ground level to the ring level of the building.
 Its main function is to prevent the entry of moisture from the nd surface to the building superstructure.

-Plinth height of any building must be at least 45 cm from the ground level.
+The plinth height of any building must be at least 45 cm or 3 feet from the ground level.

 3. Earth Filling

 An Earth Filling or Soil Filling is done between the plinth wall.
 It is essential to fill the open space left between the ground level to the plinth level.
-Earth filling must be very well compacted, so that the flooring gets sufficient hard surface base.
+Earth filling must be very well compacted so that the flooring gets a sufficiently hard surface base.

 Earth must be filled to the top of the plinth level.
-Different materials can utilize as earth fill like soil, coarse aggregate, waste materials, Brick Bat, etc.
+Different materials can utilize as earth fills like soil, coarse aggregate, waste materials, Brick Bat, etc.